admiralbolt/skrim/README.md

 -------------
 ### New Features
 * Added the level 75 ranged ability!
+* Added the level 75 defense ability (I promise it works even though the ui is fuck).

 ### Quality of Life
 * Causing a flowersplosion now gives you xp